rt-heroku/heroku.sample.dotnetcore2.postgres/README.md

-# .NET Core Buildpack with Heroku Postgres Support
+# Softtrends .NET Core 2.x Buildpack for Heroku with Heroku Postgres
-## (Heroku Button with ASP.NET Core + Postgres Sample)
+## (Sample Code with Heroku Button deploying ASP.Net Core 2.x  + Heroku Postgres)

 This uses the .Net Core Buildpack provided by Softtends and adds full support for Heroku Postgres<br>